 My strong belief in OA has been further fueled by my observations and the countless stories I would hear from students and their parents.
 Additionally, I have seen over the years that this school does exactly what they say they are going to do.
 The mission of Eagle’s Nest, “the betterment of human character and connection to the natural world,” is something I see infused in everything the faculty does every day of the semester.
 As I’ve experienced, it is rare to see a school or organization staying so true to its mission.
-These things have inspired my work in admissions at OA and it was all I needed to feel passion for this place so deeply.
+These things have inspired in me a deep passion for this place.

 Perhaps The Outdoor Academy isn’t for everybody, but I believe most teenagers have a lot to gain from this type of experience.
 The semester is not a “one and done” experience but is instead a series of lifelong lessons that continue to unfold over time.
 Personally, I rest easier at night knowing that my son has been strengthened for life by the wisdom, tools, and memories he gained from the pivotal four months he spent “learning away.”
 I know, as parents, we want many things for our children but, above all else, we want our children to be happy.
 I believe OA helps nurture that and so much more.

 by Julie Holt, OA Alumni Parent